Mediterranean Turkey Bowl with Sweet Potatoes

 Healthy Food That Actually Tastes Like More

 This Mediterranean turkey bowl is what I make when I want to eat healthy without feeling like I’m on a diet.
 My husband Jason is on the Mediterranean diet, and I’ve been learning how to cook things that are good for him — but that the whole family will actually sit down and eat.
+(I filmed this one in my favorite red apron , in case you spotted it in the video.)
 This bowl has officially made the rotation.
 Ground turkey browned in a big skillet with Mediterranean seasoning, zucchini, red onion, cherry tomatoes, and cannellini beans, finished with a splash of balsamic vinegar and a sprinkle of feta — served over baked sweet potatoes.
 It’s genuinely delicious, and nobody at our table even mentions the word diet.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!